 Accordingly, the scenario description includes on the one hand the list of the objects, systems, constellations and system relationships involved.
-According to the PEGASUS project, this is referred to as a functional scenario.
 On the other hand, the values and ranges of the parameters and properties of the objects and systems as well as various initial and boundary conditions of the scenario are described.
 This is done by specifying distributions and ranges of the values of the respective parameters.
-In PEGASUS, this is referred to as a logical scenario.

 In a certain execution of a scenario with defined or given constellations, parameter values and configurations, we speak of a certain case, example or sample, regardless of whether it is

 - the certain observation/measurement from the real world (real case).

 The transition from the abstract, formal scenario description to the certain cases takes place via sampling methods for simulations and physical tests.
 Typical methods include Monte Carlo simulations or Design-of-Experiments.

 If you take a snapshot of the object poses of a certain point in time within a specific case, you speak of a scene.

 A situation consists a scene including the connections and motivations/intentions of the objects involved.
 A sequence of consecutive situations composes to a certain case, which may represent a specific scenario.